We all know that nobody can escape death and taxes. But inflation is also a pesky bugaboo that is hard to shake.

 S_L / Shutterstock.com

-Health care costs are increasing faster than costs in other sectors of the economy, though the rate of increase is flattening, at least for now.
-Consulting firm PricewaterhouseCoopers expects health care costs to rise 6.5 percent in 2018 — “the first uptick in growth in three years.”
+Health care costs are increasing faster than costs in other sectors of the economy, although the rate of increase is flattening, at least for now.
+Each year, consulting firm PricewaterhouseCoopers “projects the growth of medical costs in the employer insurance market for the coming calendar year.”

 RikoBest / Shutterstock.com